 What Causes Cataracts?

 Did you know that your risk of cataracts increases with each decade of your life beginning around age 40?
 In fact, the National Eye Institute (NIH) projects that by 2050, the number of citizens in the U.S. with cataracts will double from 24.4 million to 50 million.
 While most cataract cases are typically a result of aging, there are other of reasons you can develop cataracts:

 - Hereditary- It is important to be aware of your family’s medical history.
 Your risk of developing cataracts may be higher if other members of your family have had cataracts.

 - Previous Medical Problems- Medical conditions such as diabetes can lead to cataracts.
 Diabetes can not only damage the heart and kidneys, but it can damage the small blood vessels in your eyes.

-- Unhealthy Habits- Research has found that heavy smokers are to develop cataracts than nonsmokers.
+- Unhealthy Habits- Research has found that heavy smokers are three times more likely to develop cataracts than nonsmokers.

 - Damage from UV Rays- Spending long hours in the sun without proper eye protection can lead to eye damage such as cataracts and cancerous growths.

 What is Cataract Surgery?

 Eye-sight is one of your most important senses.
 Cataracts are not only disruptive to your ability to see the beauty of life around you, but they are detrimental to your quality of life and overall well-being.
 Cataract surgery is currently the only way to eliminate a cataract and restore your vision.
 There are over three million cataract procedures that are performed every year in the U.S. How does it work?
 Let’s break it down:

 - Opthamologists will begin the procedure by administering a local anesthetic and numbing the eye completely.